Category:110 State and Federal Wage Rates and Other Requirements

 - 6. Rate of Pay

 - a.
 The rate of pay, and other items described below, should be checked to the extent that all information is reasonably accurate.
 Checking of all payrolls is recommended, but this may not be feasible in all cases due to other priorities.
 As a minimum, all initial payrolls from each contractor should be thoroughly reviewed.
 For subsequent payrolls, a thorough checking process should be established to ensure the payrolls are accurate.
 As a general rule, a complete check (100% of the payroll) of at least half of all payroll submittals on each project is a sufficient frequency to screen for errors.
 Further checking might be necessary for those contractors found to have frequent errors, while checking less than half of the payrolls may be sufficient for contractors who display extreme competence with payroll compliance.
 Checking of the calculation of total pay is generally not required unless the payrolls are not automated.
-Check employee’s rate of pay against the state and federal wage rates to make sure he/she is receiving at least the minimum for his/her classification as per the prevailing wage schedule in the contract.
+Check employees’ rate of pay against the state and federal wage rates to make sure they are receiving at least the minimum for their classification as per the prevailing wage schedule in the contract.
 For federally funded projects the rate of pay to be used is the higher of either the federal or state wage rates in cases where the overtime rules are the same.
 If the overtime rules differ, the contractor must ensure the employee is paid the higher total amount per pay period after applying the appropriate overtime rules.
 For instance, the state base rate may be lower than the federal base rate, but after applying the state overtime rules the total compensation for the pay period might be higher than the federal rate and federal overtime rules.

 - b.
 Make sure fringe benefit amount, plus base pay amount, matches or exceeds the designated fringe benefit amount, plus designated base pay amount, from the applicable wage order.
 For example, the base pay amount could be less than that designated as the prevailing wage, if the fringe benefit amount is more than that designated, and the two together meet or exceed the designated gross prevailing wage.
 The contractor should be encouraged to list the exact fringe paid for each employee on the payroll.
 If the contractor chooses to certify that the fringe benefits are being paid to approved plans, funds, or programs, the contractor shall provide documentation that the correct payment amount is being paid to the fund for the individual employees.